-- 1.9 After submission, Babergh District Council will undertake a checking process and further consultation.
-It will then go through an independent examination.
-Subject to the Examiner's report, the Neighbourhood Plan should then proceed to referendum. - 1.10 At referendum, every resident of Boxford, who is entitled to vote in the District Council elections will have the opportunity to vote on whether or not they agree with the Neighbourhood Plan.
+- 1.9 After submission, Babergh District Council undertook a checking process and further consultation.
+The plan was then subject to an independent examination.
+The Examiner's report recommended that the Boxford Neighbourhood Plan, as modified by their recommendations, should proceed to referendum. - 1.10 At referendum, every resident of Boxford, who is entitled to vote in the District Council elections has the opportunity to vote on whether or not they agree with the Neighbourhood Plan.
 At referendum, residents will be asked, 'Do you want Babergh District Council to use the Neighbourhood Plan for Boxford parish to help it decide planning applications in the Neighbourhood area?'.
 If the Plan gets at least 50 per cent support from those who vote in the referendum, the District Council will "make" (adopt) the Neighbourhood Plan as part of the statutory development plan. - 1.11.
 The Boxford Neighbourhood Plan covers the entire Parish, and the Neighbourhood Plan area was formally designated by Babergh District Council on 6th August 2018.
 The Neighbourhood Area is shown on Map 1 below